Field Peas

 Field peas are a pulse crop that is part of the legume family.
 The word “pulse” comes from the Latin word puls, meaning potage or thick soup.
 Pulses are the dry edible seeds of pod plants and are high in protein and fibre and low in fat.

-The common cultivated field pea is botanically classified as Pisum sativum, white flowered.
+The commonly cultivated field pea is botanically classified as Pisum sativum, white flowered.

 Field peas are a cool season annual plant grown adapted to cool temperate zones such as Western Canada.
 Field pea is the most widely grown pulse crop in Alberta and is grown in Southern Alberta, Central Alberta, or the Peace River Region.